chasingmaxwell/meteor-bootstrap-src/README.md

 ### For developers or control freaks (like me).

 1. Navigate to your app's packages directory. `cd ~/pathto/yourapp/packages`
-2. Clone this repo into your packages directory. `git clone https://github.com/chasingmaxwell/bootstrap-src.git`
+2. Clone this repo into your packages directory. `git clone https://github.com/chasingmaxwell/meteor-bootstrap-src.git bootstrap-src`
 3. Add this package to your meteor app. `meteor add bootstrap-src`

 ## How to use: